twu/skjold/README.md

     rev: vX.X.X
     hooks:
     - id: skjold
+      verbose: true  # Important if used with `report_only`, see below.
 ```

 After running `pre-commit install` the hook should be good to go.
-To configure `skjold` in this scenario I recommend to add the entire configuration to the projects `pyproject.toml` instead of manipulating the hook `args`.
+To configure `skjold` in this scenario I recommend adding the entire configuration to the projects `pyproject.toml` instead of manipulating the hook `args`.
 See this projects [pyproject.toml](./pyproject.toml) for an example.

+> **Important!**: When using `skjold` as a `pre-commit`-hook it only gets triggered if you want to commit changed dependency files (e.g. `Pipenv.lock`, `poetry.lock`, `requirements.txt`,...).
+> It will not continuously check your dependencies on _every_ commit!

+You could run `pre-commit run skjold --all-files` manually in your workflow/scripts or run `skjold` manually.
+If you have a better solution please let me know!

+> **Important!**: If you use `report_only` in any way make sure that you add `verbose: true` to your hook configuration
+otherwise `pre-commit` won't show you any output since the hook is always returning with a zero exit code due
+to `report_only` being set!

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.